Profile: Bosco Ntaganda the Congolese 'Terminator'

 - 2013: Surrenders to US embassy in Kigali, after splits in his rebel group

 Gen Ntaganda is "just as dangerous as [Ugandan rebel leader] Joseph Kony", ICC chief prosecutor Fatou Bensouda has said.

 "Not arresting Bosco, allowing him to walk freely, like he's not committed any crimes, is unacceptable."

 Impunity and luxury

-But that is exactly what happened, with President Joseph Kabila refusing to arrest him - for the sake of Congo's peace, he has said.
+But that is exactly what happened for several years, with President Joseph Kabila refusing to arrest him - for the sake of DR Congo's peace, he said.

-And so, for years, the ex-rebel-turned-army general had been free in the eastern town of Goma, enjoying a life of impunity and luxury, which has included fine wine and dining and games of tennis.
+And so, the ex-rebel-turned-army general remained free in the eastern town of Goma, enjoying a life of impunity and luxury, which included fine wine and dining and games of tennis.

 The local population was not so lucky.